zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 ### Task 2.4: Call the Python Interpreter and run Python Statements
-To call the Python interpreter and run python statements:
+Let’s create another paragraph to call the Python interpreter and run python statements:
 1. Edit the paragraph tag and type ``%python`` to call the python interpreter.
 2. Type the following command and click Run.